 Released in 2014, New Relic Insights was our original way to create custom queries, charts, and dashboards.
-With New Relic One, we have modernized the experience for you to access, analyze, and visualize your data.
-New Relic One offers an improved charts and dashboards experience, and it provides a platform where we can more rapidly bring new innovations to you.
+With our New Relic platform, we have modernized the experience for you to access, analyze, and visualize your data.
+New Relic offers an improved charts and dashboards experience, and it provides a platform where we can more rapidly bring new innovations to you.

 This transition guide can help you understand:

-- What are some of the new and improved features you get with New Relic One charts, dashboards, and queries
+- What are some of the new and improved features you get with the upgraded New Relic charts, dashboards, and queries

-- Why it's easy to transition to New Relic One
+- Why it's easy to transition to the improved New Relic platform

 - What to know and considerations when you make the switch

-- How to get the most out of using New Relic One
+- How to get the most out of using our improved New Relic platform

-- Ability to query many accounts from the same widget: New Relic One lets you query across all your associated accounts in one place.
+- Ability to query many accounts from the same widget: Our new platform lets you query across all your associated accounts in one place.

-- Better querying and charting experiences: Query access is available globally, no matter where you are in New Relic One.
+- Better querying and charting experiences: Query access is available globally, no matter where you are in New Relic.
 Learn how to browse and query data in New Relic.